tytydraco/yessleep/out/I_think_someone_from_work_is_stalking_me.md

 “I've been so lonely ever since my daughter passed.”
 Nothing I can say will ease the pain but maybe some active listening will help her get some sleep tonight.

 “She’s cheating on me.
 4 months of my life down the drain.
 I’ll never find real love.”
 Hell yeah dude, I remember my first crush.
-Caught her holding hands with Zach Wilson, life’s been downhill since.
+Caught her holding hands with Zach, life’s been downhill since.

 The calls continued for the next few hours as the queue dwindled to 0.
 Calls would cycle through to whoever has been available the longest.
 Guess I was too efficient because I got the first call after our short breather.